PaddlePaddle/docs/doc/fluid/api_cn/optimizer_cn/RMSProp_cn.rst

     import numpy as np
     import paddle
-    # example1: LearningRateDecay is not used, return value is all the same
+    # example1: _LRScheduler is not used, return value is all the same
     paddle.disable_static()
     emb = paddle.nn.Embedding([10, 10])
     adam = paddle.optimizer.RMSProp(0.001, parameters = emb.parameters())